 Fintech Regulatory Sandbox Application

 Firms looking to utilise innovative technology to provide financial services that are regulated by MAS may apply for admission to the regulatory sandbox.
-The evaluation criteria of which is outlined in the guidelines accessible here.
+Contact us to know more about the evaluation criteria.

 Writing to MAS

 MAS has indicated that a token issuer should carefully read the 2018 Guide to evaluate if it’s intended digital token offering or project will be required to comply with Singapore securities laws.
 MAS has also recommended that a token issuer planning a token issue should answer all the Critical Questions (in Appendix 1 to the 2018 Guide) before deciding whether or not it needs to write to MAS.
 The 2018 Guide also makes it clear that MAS will only engage token issuers (and review their lawyer’s legal opinions) where the proposed token offering or proposed business model is not similar to any of the eleven case studies.
 The onus is thus on each potential token issuer and project entrepreneur to assess (with assistance and guidance from their qualified lawyer) as to whether it would be necessary to write to MAS before embarking on its token offering or project.

 Should after going through the 2018 Guide and reviewing its answers to the Critical Questions, the potential token issuer and project entrepreneur believe that it is still necessary for them to write to MAS, they may write to MAS enclosing all information required in the Checklist (in Appendix 2 to the 2018 Guide).
 In this regard, it is therefore critically important that a potential token issuer and project entrepreneur consult fully with their lawyers and obtain comprehensive professional advice on their planned token offering or project before approaching MAS and before launching their token offering or project.

 In addition to the above, MAS has included a Checklist of initial information and documents which should be provided by a person intending to write to the MAS.